turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ### Testing for dynamic changes

-In the image above, the component changes visually based on whether or not the grocery item has been starred or purchase.
+In the image above, the component changes visually based on whether or not the grocery item has been starred or purchased.

 We could start out with a simple test to see if it has the appropriate class if it's starred.